nasa-jpl-memex/memex-explorer/docs/source/dev_guide.rst

 Nutch Visualizations
 --------------------

    Nutch visualizations are not enabled by default.
 Nutch visualizations require RabbitMQ, and the method for installing RabbitMQ varies depending on the operating system.
 RabbitMQ can be installed via Homebrew on Mac, and apt-get on Debian systems.
-More information on how to install RabbitMQ, read `this page <https://www.rabbitmq.com/download.html>`_.
+For more information on how to install RabbitMQ, read `this page <https://www.rabbitmq.com/download.html>`_.
 Note: You may also need to change the below command to `sudo rabbitmq-server`, depending on how RabbitMQ is installed on your system and the permissions of the current user.

+   RabbitMQ and Bokeh-Server are necessary for creating the Nutch visualizations.
+The Nutch streaming visualization works by creating and subscribing to a queue of AMQP messages (hosted by RabbitMQ) being dispatched from Nutch as it runs the crawl.
+A background task reads the messages and updates the plot (hosted by Bokeh server).

-   To enable Bokeh visualizations for Nutch, change ``autostart=false`` to ``autostart=true`` for both of these directives in `source/supervisord.conf`, and then kill and restart supervisor.
+   To enable Bokeh visualizations for Nutch, change `autostart=false` to `autostart=true` for both of these directives in `source/supervisord.conf`, and then kill and restart supervisor.

    .. code-block:: html